-Although you are not required to bring a computer to campus (please note that a computer is required for the Kania School of Management students), it will enhance your time at the University both academically and socially.
-The University does not sell computers, but we do have a special agreement with Dell to offer students special deals/promos and rewards for computer purchases.
+The University does not sell computers, but we have an agreement with Dell to offer students special deals/promos and rewards for computer purchases.
 Students can also receive academic discounts from the Apple Education store for iPads, Mac computers, and Apple TV.
 More information is available at dell.com/scranton or apple.com/education